Introduction

 Using this Book

-This book was created for use in ENGR 1221 MATLAB Programming for Engineers, a second-level course for engineering majors at The Ohio State University.
+This book was created for use in a second-level course for engineering majors at The Ohio State University.
+While it was intended for students with some prior exposure to MATLAB, it is suitable for beginners as well.
+Readers with absolutely no prior MATLAB exposure may want to complete the MATLAB Onramp (a 2-hour introductory tutorial) from Mathworks prior to tackling this book.
 The e-book contains several types of interactive resources in addition to text.
 They include:

 - Downloadable pdf files for longer worked examples